mariozaizar/language-eml/CONTRIBUTING.md

 - Fork this repo.
 - Create a new branch and commit the changes.
 - Test manually and add specs.
+All new code requires tests to ensure against regressions
 - Send Pull Request.
+Filling out the PR template is required.
+Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
-Get a +1 from the core team.
+- Get a +1 from the core team.
 - Get your changes merged.

-## Dependencies
+## Build dependencies

 ```shell
 npm install # Node package manager install
 apm rebuild # Atom package manager rebuild
 ```

-## Release
+## Release new versions

 ```shell
 apm publish patch # or minor, mayor